brianmaierjr/long-haul/pages/dl_2_improving_deep_neural_networks.md

 layout: article
 title: "Deep Learning (2/5): Improving Deep Neural Networks"
 intro: |
-    This course focuses on common problems you might encounter when working on your own DL-projects.
-The course introduces some useful recipes that might help you when your algorithm is not performing as well as it should.
-It also introduces best practices when training your own NN and some useful techniques.
-You will deepen your understanding of how to optimize your hyperparameters and convergence speed.
-In the last week you get into touch with a DL-Framework (TensorFlow) for the first time.
+    This course focuses on common problems you might encounter when working on DL-projects.
+The course includes some useful recipes that might help you where to tune your algorithm when it does not perform the way it should.
+It also introduces some best practices for training your own NN and also some useful techniques to speed up the learning process.
 permalink: /ml/deep-learning/2
 previous:
     url: /ml/deep-learning/1